Hag2528/wireframing/README.md

 Real-Time Collaboration: Multiple users can work on the same wireframe simultaneously, making it ideal for team environments.

 Drag-and-Drop Interface: Intuitive tools and pre-built UI components make it easy to create clean wireframes quickly.
+Benefits of Wireframing in Software Development Wireframing offers key advantages in the software development process:

+Guides Design and Development: Wireframes serve as a blueprint, helping developers understand layout, functionality, and user flow before writing code.
+For example, knowing where forms or navigation elements go reduces guesswork and rework.

+Improves Communication: Wireframes provide a clear visual reference that helps designers, developers, and stakeholders stay aligned.
+Tools like Figma enhance this by allowing real-time collaboration and feedback directly on the design.

+Saves Time and Resources: Early validation of structure and usability prevents costly changes later in development, ensuring a more efficient workflow from concept to launch.

 Cross-Platform Access: As a cloud-based tool, Figma runs in the browser and supports Windows, macOS, and even Linux.